ni/nimble/packages/nimble-components/src/accordion/specs/IXD.md

 ### Accordions & Disclosures

 Accordions are vertically stacked sets of disclosures.
-A disclosure is made up of a a header button and a content panel.
+A disclosure is made up of a header button and a content panel.
 Clicking the button shows/hides the panel.
 The panel can have almost any type of content.

 Use an accordion: